stoeckley/Eat-Static/README.md

 ```
 #### Validating a function's output

 The above examples have introduced basic validation for fn inputs, and the flexibility available for much more specific and complex validation is described in the rest of this document.
-All forms of validation available for the argument vector are also available for asserting the output of a function's return value as well.
-The key distinction is that you do not provide symbol names of locals in the output validation, as all expressions operate directly on its return value:
+All forms of validation available for the argument vector are also available for asserting the output of a function's return value as well, with two caveats:
+* You cannot assign a default value to any of the output data; if you try, it is simply ignored
+* You do not provide symbol names of locals in the output validation, as all expressions operate directly on its return value.

+Examples:
 ```clojure
 (df validate-output
     (:i)